apmckinlay/insidesuneido/index.md

 ## Numbers

 Don't narrow results - too much overhead.
+This means that we have to canonicalize values in SuObject so ob[5] is the same whether the 5 is an integer or a dnum.

 Divide handles even integer division specially.
 Running the ETA tests found roughly 1/3 of divides were even integer divisions.
 Benchmark went from 43 ns to 14 ns and the extra case doesn't seem to slow down normal usage.